 - Accompanies and sometimes drives student(s) on trips in the community

-- Independently manages specific classroom or school-wide projects
+- Manages specific classroom or school-wide projects

 - Conducts daily bus duty responsibilities as assigned

-To perform essential functions of the job, must be physically capable of standing, stretching, bending, walking, running, and lifting/transporting a minimum of 60 lbs.
+To perform essential functions of the job, one must be physically capable of standing, stretching, bending, walking, running, and lifting/transporting a minimum of 60 lbs.
 Must be capable of moving and thinking quickly under stressful situations and able to function in a fast-paced environment.